-This is the official website of Danny King, author of The Burglar Diaries, Thieves Like Us and co-writer of Wild Bill.
+This is the official website of Danny King, author of The Burglar Diaries, The Henchmen’s Book Club, Thieves Like Us, Wild Bill and Eat Locals (etc).

 As you can see I'm hardly a prolific blogger but I'll try to update it as often as I can barring anything good on the telly